 + What if I need to build a sandbag wall or dike?

 In the event a property owner needs to construct a sandbag wall or dike to protect their property, please review the tips and information below.
-You can also review sandbagging tips and information provided by Emergency Management BC.

 For sandbag pick-up locations, access the RDOS Emergency Map.

 Landslides are one of the top 10 emergency hazards in British Columbia.
 Recognize the danger signs, including falling rocks or boulders, abnormally dirty water, a faint rumbling sound or unusual sounds such as trees cracking or boulders knocking together.
 Learn how to protect your home and property.